 18 March 2015

-3) Infested wood will become weak and brittle to the touch.
-The damage is as a direct result of the woodworm eating their way up and down the timber.
+3) The infested wood will become weak, dry, and brittle to the touch.
+This damage and degradation of the timber is a direct result of the woodworm eating through the wood.

 4.)
 You may well be able to find woodworm emerging from the exit holes during their mating season.
 You might also find dead beetles around the exit holes in infested areas as well.

 We at Timberwise take great pride in being respected property care experts.
 With accreditations from Which?
 Trusted Traders, the PCA, and more all backing up our position within the property care market, we mean it when we say we are good with wood!

 For over fifty years our team has been associated with the identification and the eradication of woodworm within properties due to effective and expert treatment.
 If you are unsure about any aspect of woodworm within your property, then just get in touch with our woodworm specialists.